-The tests and assumptions of the management for impairment of investments are made through the prism of its projections and intents on the future economic benefits, which are expected from the subsidiaries, including trade and industrial experience, ensuring position in the Bulgarian and in foreign markets, expectations for future sales, etc. The calculations were made with the assistance of independent licensed appraisers.
+The tests and assumptions of the management for impairment of investments are made through the prism of its projections and intents on the future economic benefits, which are expected from the subsidiaries, including trade and industrial experience, ensuring position in the Bulgarian and in foreign markets, expectations for future sales, etc.

-As a result of the calculations made in 2021, it is necessary to recognize the impairment of certain investments in subsidiaries in the amount of BGN 104 thousand.
-(2020: BGN 2,912 thousand) (Note 10).
+As a result of the calculations made in 2022, it is not necessary to recognize the impairment of certain investments in subsidiaries (2021: BGN 104 thousand).

-19. INVESTMENTS IN ASSOCIATES AND JOINT VENTURES
+16. INVESTMENTS IN ASSOCIATES AND JOINT VENTURES